The Office of Fair Trading’s role is to ensure businesses, including industries we licence, consistently comply with fair trading laws.

 In addition to our activities throughout Queensland, we also participate in national compliance and education programs with our regulatory agencies.

-Our compliance approach is cyclical.
+Our compliance approach is cycle based.
 Each compliance operation gives us a chance to better understand trader behaviour, which in turn helps develop strategies to encourage and monitor compliance with the law.

 We target our compliance resources based on identified risks and analysis of the marketplace.
-Industry sectors, licensees and traders most likely to cause harm, and consumers most at risk, receive the greatest focus.
+We focus our efforts on industry sectors, licensees and traders most likely to cause harm, and consumers most at risk.

 The majority of traders in Queensland want to comply with the law.
-As a trader’s attitude to compliance deteriorates, our regulatory response escalates.
+Our regulatory response escalates as a trader’s attitude to compliance deteriorates.

 Our compliance and enforcement policy and standards detail how we respond to trader non-compliance.

 Operations are conducted: